andystu/andystu.github.io/source/about/index.markdown

 ---
 ## AndyZ

-Skilled web application developer with experience in Ruby on Rails, PHP, SQL, jQuery, JavaScript, Bootstrap, jQuery Mobile, and Git.
+Skilled web application developer with experience in Ruby on Rails, PHP, SQL, jQuery, JavaScript, Bootstrap, jQuery Mobile, PhoneGap, and Git.

 - Experience with deployment by Mina on VPS.
 - Experience with Git versioning system